 Killzone 3 is looking to be just the ticket for the first person shooter fan looking for something new to sink their trigger fingers into.
 It’s shaping up to give us some great action set pieces in some pretty gorgeous environments.
 It most definitely has discreet parts that show tremendous promise.
 I suppose we are just going to have to wait until February to find out if the complete package can pull it all together and reach the standards the franchise has set itself.

-The Good: Atmospheric battles and crazy-good combat
+Pros: Atmospheric battles and crazy-good combat

-The Bad: Lazy characterisation and wooden dialogue
+Cons: Lazy characterisation and wooden dialogue